grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Percy stood directly next to Gregory and worked the tank trim panel herself, feeling the weight of her ship through its movements and finding an absolutely neutral buoyancy.
 When she was satisfied that her boat was trimmed so it would be perfectly level without any out-of-balance forces causing them to gain or lose depth, she took one step back from the panel.
 She tracked Gregory's moves on the dive plane carefully.

-"Bastian, do what you have to with the rudder, we have space to play with to our sides."
-She said to the men sitting at the controls of her boat.
+"Bastian, do what you have to with the rudder, we have space to play with to our sides," she said to the men sitting at the controls of her boat.
 "But Gregory: only make the most delicate moves on the dive planes --- one degree up or down, maximum.
 We want to have lots of time to correct before we drive the bow into the muck or the sail into that steel wall above us."

 "Right Captain," said Gregory, gripping the dive plane wheel.
 His eyes darted back and forth from the boat level indicators, to the depth indicator, to the depth-under-keel gauge.